Naval Air Station Point Mugu: Popular culture

 NAS Point Mugu was the setting for the 1950 film, The Flying Missile.
 It tells the story of the first firing of a guided missile from the deck of a submarine.
 Another film filmed in the early 60s at Pt.
 Mugu was North to Alaska with John Wayne.
-In the 1970's the film "Midway" was filmed on the beach.
+In the 1970s, the film Midway was filmed on the beach.
 Scenes depicting Midway Island were filmed at Point Mugu, California.
 "Point Mugu has sand dunes, just like Midway.
 We built an airstrip, a tower, some barricades, things like that," said Jack Smight.
 "We did a lot of strafing and bombing there."
 More recently, scenes for A Few Good Men were filmed at NAS Point Mugu.

+Point Mugu is often referenced in the television show 24, specifically in season 5.